There are lots of good reasons to go for a new website design. Here are some of the not so good ones:

 Is a face to face relationship important to you?
 If so then local will be ideal.

-We’ve looked at pricing and clearly it will be hard to tell from a website how much an agency is likely to charge but certainly it will be essential to be able to share your budget early on.
+We’ve looked at pricing and clearly it will be hard to tell from a website how much an agency is likely to charge for a web design but certainly it will be essential to be able to share your budget early on.

 Does their team look like it has the right spread of skills to do the best for your project?
 Does your team like interacting with a large bureaucracy or would you rather just have one point of contact?